 That’s why we think it’s important to top ourselves up…

-Our Silica Supplements are a proprietary blend of our alkalising silica salt complex plus vitamins D3 and E, calcium, folic acid and magnesium to create the optimal internal conditions for skin health from the inside.
+Yes!
+Our Silica tablets are a proprietary blend of our alkalising silica salt complex plus vitamins D3 and E, calcium, folic acid and magnesium to create the optimal internal conditions for skin health from the inside.

 The Benefits of Taking Silica Supplements